 Search this site

-If you’re looking for gravity-defying unique Japanese platform shoes, you’ll find an extraordinary range at Tokyo Bopper.
-Located in the heart of Harajuku, it’s absolute paradise for anyone who has a thing for shoes.
+If you’re looking for gravity-defying unique Japanese platform shoes, you’ll find an extraordinary range at Tokyo Bopper inspired by Harajuku style.
+Located in Shibuya, it’s absolute paradise for anyone who has a thing for shoes.
 Like yours truly.

 My obsession with shoes is no secret (please don’t ask how many pairs I own, I’ve given up counting) and I’ve been lusting after unique Japanese platform shoes (also known as flatform shoes) from Tokyo Bopper for a while.